-Intumescent Paint Specialists
+Intumescent Paint Contractors

 Intumescent paint is a key asset for passive fire protection.
 By protecting the structural framework, intumescent paint extends the length of time a building can withstand high temperatures.
 This could make the difference between fully evacuating a building, and putting the lives of occupants and firefighters at risk.